mikerockett/weasyprint/readme.md

 Under the hood, the service class is immutable.
 This means that every time you prepare a source, change configuration, or set the output format, the service is cloned.
 The idea here is that the base service is only created once per request, as a singleton, and actual conversion-related actions on the service are done in a fresh instance, created solely for the purpose of that conversion.

-This provides additional benefis for stateful servers like [Laravel Octane](https://github.com/laravel/octane), where the base service is only ever created once with the default configuration.
+This provides additional benefits for stateful servers like [Laravel Octane](https://github.com/laravel/octane), where the base service is only ever created once with the default configuration.
 When a request terminates, cloned instances will be disposed of.

-## Cheat-sheet
+## TL;DR, gimme a cheat-sheet!

 Here's a cheat-sheet showing all possible approaches and scenarios.